 - (1) Check that the machine power is turned OFF.
-(If the power is not OFF, turn it OFF.) - (2) Confirm that the control unit LED, 7-segment display, etc., are all OFF. - (3) Open the front cover of the control unit. - (4) Remove the connector from the control unit BAT connector. - (5) Replace the old battery with the new battery in the battery holder. - (6) Insert the connector connected to the new battery into the BAT connector.
-Pay attention to the connector orientation: do not insert backwards. - (7) Close the front cover of the control unit.
-At this time, confirm that the cover is closed by listening for the "click" sound when the latch catches.
+(If the power is not OFF, turn it OFF.) - (2) Open the cover of the operation panel. - (3) Disconnect the connector being connected to BAT connector of the personal computer unit. - (4) Replace the old battery in the battery holder with new one. - (5) Insert the connector of the new battery into the BAT connector.
+Pay attention to the connector orientation: do not forcefully insert it upside down. - (6) Confirm that there is no cabling omissions or wrong connections, and then close the cover of the operation panel.